kriipke/charts/docs/chart_review_guidelines.md

 ##  1. <a name='Immutability'></a>Immutability

 Chart releases must be immutable.
+Once the manifests for an application becomes relatively stable the use of the values exposed in the `values.yaml` should be used only to provide environment-specific variables such as:

+ - **environment specific secrets**, e.g. API keys, database creds, etc
+ - **storage configuration**, e.g. NFS servers, Kubernetes CSI drivers, etc
+ - **HTTP_PROXY** host for the environment
+ - Miscellaneous config values that may be required

+[INFO]However, __the majority of the values in that comprise the Helm Chart should be defined as __defaults__ in the default `values.yaml`_

-Any change to a chart warrants a chart version bump even if it is only changed to the documentation.
+ -  to Any change to a chart warrants a chart version bump even if it is only changed to the documentation.

 ##  2. <a name='Versioning'></a>Versioning